Welcome to episode 91 of the Audio PANCE and PANRE Physician Assistant/Associate Board Review Podcast.

 - Most common in older patients

-- Classic triad of symptoms: angina, syncope, and heart failure
+- The classic triad of symptoms: angina, syncope, and heart failure

 - Leakage of blood backward through the aortic valve each time the left ventricle contracts